MNasser02/odin-recipes/README.md

 My first project in "The Odin Project".

-Created a recipes website using HTML only
+Created a website using HTML only: https://MNasser02.github.io/odin-recipes